Censofficial/Cens/README.md

 # Cens Browser

-The original cens browser repo.
+Cens Browser is a privacy-focused, performance-optimized web browser originally developed for Windows.

+---

-About us:
+## About
-Cens is not a company but a program developed originaly on windows, its a browser like any other but its focus is shifted onto privacy and performance.
-I dont know what to tell more but you can always ask me anything on discord: rwusmm For buisness/other support other than questions email me on: censbrowser@gmail.com

-Features:
-As of currently the browser is wip but these are planned features 18+ protect: enforced lock on adult sites
-Clippy: Microsoft's clippy but in the browser, isnt as annoying but can allow you to access more features
+Cens is not a company—it's an independent project by rwusmm (Chris).
+The browser prioritizes user privacy and speed while providing essential browsing features.

+For questions or support, reach out on Discord: `rwusmm`
+For business inquiries or other support, email: `censbrowser@gmail.com`

+---

+## Features (WIP)

+- **18+ Protect**: Enforced access control on adult content sites.
+- **Clippy**: A lightweight, browser-integrated assistant inspired by Microsoft’s Clippy.
+Offers additional functionality without being intrusive.
-TimeBuddy: View how much time you spent on sites, also allows you to set limits More coming
+- **TimeBuddy**: Tracks time spent on websites and lets you set usage limits.
+- More features coming soon.

+---

-Search Engines:
+## Supported Search Engines
-Google.com
-Duckduckgo.com
-Bing.com
-Vyntr.com (FaceDev)

-The owner of the browser is rwusmm/chris
+- Google (google.com)
+- DuckDuckGo (duckduckgo.com)
+- Bing (bing.com)
+- Vyntr (vyntr.com) - FaceDev-powered search

+---

+## Ownership

+Developed and maintained by rwusmm (Chris).